oroinc/documentation/user_doc/back_office/system/configuration/system/general_setup/global_currency.rst

 Multi-Currency
 --------------

-Multiple currency functionality for OroCRM is a useful tool for companies that do business internationally and negotiate deals in various currencies.
+Multiple currency functionality in the Oro application is a useful tool for companies that do business internationally and negotiate deals in various currencies.

 .. note:: This feature is only available in the Enterprise edition.